kennydrift/PythonIDE/README.md

 # Python IDE
-In-browser Python IDE, inspired by VS Code
+browser Python IDE, inspired by VS Code
 ---

 ## What it is